 The Lord’s of Strategy

 If you are a consultant, get it and read it.
 Since I have the audio version, I’ve been through it more than once.

 If you like studying business history and the origin of strategy frameworks, then The Lord’s of Strategy will fit the bill.
 Would I recommend this book to the typical CEO running a growing company?
 No, as it’s not relevant.
 Still, those working in consulting firms, especially the Big 3 will gain valuable insights from it.

 Like what you are reading and interested in book suggestions each week?
-Check out the latest CFO Bookmarks which are released each Sunday, and sign up to get those suggestions in your inbox.
+Check out the latest CFO Bookmarks which are released monthly, and sign up to get those suggestions in your inbox.